-On the 24th of may, the Council of the European Union approved on the CSDDD, the Corporate Sustainability Due Diligence Directive; a new legislation with the aim to foster sustainable and responsible corporate behavior.
+On the 24th of may, the Council of the European Union approved on the CSDDD, the Corporate Sustainability Due Diligence Directive; a new directive with the aim to foster sustainable and responsible corporate behavior.
 Businesses have to address human rights and environmental impact regarding their business activities, inside and outside Europe.
 So this is very good news, since the directive will stimulate a transition towards a sustainable economy.
 Read all you need to know about the CSDDD in this article.

 What is the CSDDD?